Review

 quickly informed reporters that the quatrains in question were

 nothing more than sick forgery.
-Further, he told reporters
+Further, he told reporters that

-quatrain depicting the 911 tragedy.
+depicting the 911 tragedy.

 Like

-the rest of us, feeling utterly helpless,
+the rest of us, feeling utterly helpless, Ovason then buried himself

-Ovason then buried himself in his books and studies.
+in his books and studies.

 Unlike

-Ovason's book, The Secrets of Nostradamus - that
+Ovason's book, The Secrets of Nostradamus - that is admittedly

-is admittedly an extremely "tough read" - Nostradamus
+an extremely "tough read" - Nostradamus Prophecies

-book.
-As a book of personal healing and hope for the future,
+a book of personal healing and hope for the future, it is a book

-it is a book that has been written for all of us, and not
+that has been written for all of us, and not just for scholars

-just for scholars and/or students of Nostradamus.
+and/or students of Nostradamus.

 The

-quatrain that Ovason (and others) eventually went on to "rediscover" is
+quatrain that Ovason (and others) eventually went on to "rediscover"

-numbered as Quatrain 6:97.
+is numbered as Quatrain 6:97.

 Typical